-Notable news from the past week
+Cardinal Wuerl, Dum Dums highlight the week that was

 And whether Pittsburgh is No. 1 or No. 2 could depend on how you look at it.
 Pittsburgh was ranked second most livable of all American cities behind Honolulu.
 But, that would make the Steel City No. 1 on the mainland, right?
 Worldwide, Pittsburgh was named 32nd most livable city out of 140.

-On Wednesday, people were talking about Dum Dums, and a Westmoreland County couple who were suing Spangler Candy, the maker of the lollipops, after they say their son chocked on a defective sucker.
-Mark and Kristina Matthews say they’re not doing it for money.
+By midweek, people were talking about Dum Dums and a Westmoreland County couple who were suing Spangler Candy, the maker of the lollipops, after they say their son chocked on a defective sucker.
+Mark and Kristina Matthews say they're not doing it for money.

-Also making news was that a Jeanette father and his son — Jermayne M. Ramsey, 42, and Jermayne M. Ramsey, 23, — were among 12 drug dealers arrested following an 18-month state police investigation.
-The Ramseys were charged with possession and delivery of cocaine and crack cocaine.

-On Thursday came news that Laurie A. Joseph, of Top Notch Veterinary Services in Mt.
-Pleasant, had been fined for malpractice.
+On Thursday came news that Laurie A. Joseph of Top Notch Veterinary Services in Mt.
+Pleasant had been fined for malpractice.
 She allegedly prescribed a combination of steroids and pain medication to a dog in 2015, which caused kidney failure and the dog had to be euthanized.

 A 171-ton steam turbine was capturing fascination on Friday.
 The two-day process of moving it Friday and Saturday was going to close several roads in Donora, as the massive piece of machinery made its way from Elliott Group to the Monongahela River, where it's to be taken by barge to Monaca.